llm4code/2024/index.md

   </picture>
 </p>

 Large Language Models (LLMs), which are large-scale models being trained on massive textual corpora, have achieved significant advances in various domains, including Software Engineering (SE).
 Recently, there is a growing interest in applying LLMs to assist software development and maintenance, such as code generation and comprehension, test generation, as well as program repair.
-Although the application of LLMs on code-relevant tasks has shown very promising performance, there is a huge potential to further explore this rapidly growing domain.
+Although the application of LLMs on code-relevant tasks has shown very promising performance, there is a huge potential to further explore this growing domain.

 The motivation of this workshop is to provide a platform for academics and practitioners to discuss and share their ideas on applying and developing LLMs to solve code-relevant problems in SE activities.
 This workshop is concerned with the research on